- Emergency Management

 Kansas experiences a wide variety of summertime severe weather, including tornados, damaging winds, large hail, and flash flooding.
 Residents are encouraged to review their severe weather safety plans.
 Each day of Severe Weather Awareness Week will emphasize a different topic.

-Day 1 - Preparedness - Monday, March 1st
+Day 1 - Preparedness "Preparing for an event starts now" - Monday, March 6th

 - Ask yourself what you would do in the case of severe weather.
 Do you have multiple ways to receive alerts?
 Do you have adequate shelter and supplies?